imjordanm/vealeportfolio/src/pages/work.md

       category: release
       cover: /images/a3527470909_10.jpg
       description: A blue album cover
-      title: Drench the world in Honey
+      title: Drench the World in Honey
     - artist: Schweppes
       category: commercial
       cover: /images/a0092728998_10.jpg